Cork WreathDecember 13, 2012 | FILED UNDER: Wreaths

 The best part of this wreath?
 You can use it year round!
 Just switch up the ribbon and any other embellishments you want to add.

-Here's an another photo of them on the mantel - they look good leaned up against each other too.
-You can mix up the ribbons and embellishments to make them work for any season!
+Here’s an another photo of them used during the summer – they look good leaned up against each other too.